 27. Compare the data reported on the Federal Funding Allocation Statistics form(s) to data from the prior report year and calculate the percentage change from the prior year to the current year.
-For actual vehicle revenue miles, passenger miles traveled or operating expenses data that have increased or decreased by more than 10 percent, or fixed guideway directional route mile data that have increased or decreased, interview transit agency management regarding the specifics of operations that led to the increases or decreases in the data relative to the prior reporting period.
+For actual vehicle revenue miles, passenger miles traveled, or operating expenses data that have increased or decreased by more than 10 percent, or fixed guideway directional route mile data that have increased or decreased, interview transit agency management regarding the specifics of operations that led to the increases or decreases in the data relative to the prior reporting period.

-We compared the data reported on the Federal Funding Allocation Statistics forms for the year ended December 31, 2019, to comparable data for the year ended December 31, 2018, and calculated the percentage change from the prior year to the current year.
+We compared the data reported on the Federal Funding Allocation Statistics forms for the year ended December 31, 2020, to comparable data for the year ended December 31, 2019, and calculated the percentage change from the prior year to the current year.

-Actual vehicle revenue miles and operating expenses data for motor bus mode did not increase or decrease by more than ten percent.
-Passenger miles traveled decreased more than ten percent.
-Fixed guideway directional route miles data decreased by more than ten percent.
+Actual vehicle revenue miles and passenger miles traveled for motor bus mode decreased more than ten percent.
+Operating expenses did not increase or decrease by more than ten percent.
+Fixed guideway directional route miles did not increase or decrease.

-Actual vehicle revenue miles, passenger miles traveled, and operating expenses data for light rail mode did not increase or decrease by more than ten percent.
-Fixed guideway directional route miles data did not increase or decrease.
+Actual vehicle revenue miles and passenger miles traveled for light rail mode decreased more than ten percent.
+Operating expenses did not increase or decrease by more than ten percent.
+Fixed guideway directional route miles did not increase or decrease.

-Actual vehicle revenue miles, passenger miles traveled, and operating expenses data for commuter rail mode did not increase or decrease by more than ten percent.
-Fixed guideway directional route miles data did not increase or decrease.
+Actual vehicle revenue miles, passenger miles traveled, and operating expenses for commuter rail mode decreased more than ten percent.
+Fixed guideway directional route miles did not increase or decrease.